 Wearing Gloves in the Garden

 While training a new guy at a garden center/landscape company where I worked, I suggested that he get a pair of good-quality gloves for the work we do.
-This man’s silly reply was, “Gloves are for girls, my hands are tough.”
-I could not actually force him to wear gloves if he didn’t want to, but I wondered to myself, how “tough” he would feel if his hands were full of rose or barberry thorns, or covered in oozing lesions from fungal skin infections picked up from certain plants or gardening materials.
+This man’s silly reply was, “gloves are for girls, my hands are tough.”
+I could not actually force him to wear gloves if he didn’t want to, but I wondered to myself, how “tough” he would feel if his hands were full of rose or barberry thorns or covered in oozing lesions from fungal skin infections picked up from certain plants or gardening materials.

 While many of my own gardening gloves are, indeed, made for women, with pretty floral patterns or girly colors, there are also just as many garden gloves on the market made specifically for men.
-Because I know wearing gloves in the garden will protect my hands from many things, I select them based on their durability, quality, and ability to handle tough jobs.
+Since I know wearing gloves in the garden will protect my hands from many things, I select them based on their durability, quality, and ability to handle tough jobs.
 If I find a pair of durable, good-quality garden gloves that happen to be cute and girly, that’s just an added bonus.

 I have also worked on tough jobs with men who have forgotten their gloves or had the wrong type of gloves for the task at hand, and who have not minded borrowing and wearing my “girly” floral printed gloves to avoid nasty thorns or skin abrasions.
 After all, when it’s a hot midsummer day and you’re dripping with sweat, caked with dirt, and have a tough job to finish, fashion and appearance are really the last things on your mind.
 Continue reading to learn about how to choose garden gloves for specific gardening tasks.